gohanko/takehomes/README.md

 # naluri-takehome
-Take Home Assessment for [Naluri](https://www.naluri.life/).

 This is a simple HTTP server written in FastAPI to continuously calculate Pi using the [Leibniz formula for Pi](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80).

-## Getting Started
+This is also a Take Home Assessment for [Naluri](https://www.naluri.life/).

-### Technologies
+## Technologies
 The application is built using the following technologies.

 - Python v3.13.2 (and Pip the package manager)